AWS Partner Network (APN) Blog

 Before an enterprise takes the journey towards blockchain, they must understand the purpose, use case, and viability of the platform in the long run.

 Blockchain is still finding a sweet spot to interconnect, and there are multiple ways—cross-chains, proxy tokens, sidechains, and swaps—that enables interconnection among different blockchain networks.
 Still, interconnecting is not simple and requires a tremendous effort to reach to a constructive level.

-Solving Interoperability Using the HCL CoTrust Blockchain Platform
+Solving Interoperability Using the CoTrust Blockchain Platform

-HCL’s CoTrust is a managed blockchain application platform which provides scaffolding services on top of various blockchain engines.
+HCLTech’s CoTrust is a managed blockchain application platform which provides scaffolding services on top of various blockchain engines.
 These prebuilt services help developers quickly create blockchain use cases without worrying about the nuts and bolts of getting the blockchain environment ready for development.

 The representation below depicts the overall CoTrust Blockchain Platform.

-Figure 1 – HCL’s CoTrust Blockchain Platform.
+Figure 1 – HCLTech’s CoTrust Blockchain Platform.